-More information about Laos is available on the Laos Page and from other Department of State publications and other sources listed at the end of this fact sheet.
+More information about Laos is available on the Laos country page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established full diplomatic relations with Laos in 1955, following its full independence from France in 1954.
 Within a few years, Laos entered into a civil war, and the United States supported the country’s royalist government.
 For nearly a decade beginning in 1964, Laos was subjected to heavy U.S. bombing as part of the wider war in Indochina.
 Following the change of regimes in Vietnam and Cambodia in 1975, a communist government also came to power in Vientiane as the Lao People’s Democratic Republic (Lao PDR).
 The government aligned itself with Vietnam and the Soviet bloc, implementing one-party rule and a command economy.
 U.S.-Lao relations deteriorated after 1975, and U.S. representation was downgraded though not withdrawn completely.
 After the collapse of the Soviet Union, the Lao PDR sought to improve relations with other countries and move toward a market economy.
 Full U.S.-Lao diplomatic relations were restored in 1992.
 In July 2012, Secretary of State Hillary Clinton visited Laos, marking the first visit by a Secretary of State since 1955.
 Secretary of State John Kerry was the second, visiting the Lao PDR twice in 2016.
 President Obama became the first U.S. President to visit in September 2016, when he and Lao President Bounnhang Vorachit announced a Comprehensive Partnership.